tinalexander/tinalexander/README.md

 ## About me

 [Alexander Tin](https://www.linkedin.com/in/alextin/) was a staff digital reporter for CBS News covering federal public health agencies based out of the network's Washington, D.C. bureau.

-Previously, he was a campaign reporter for CBS News covering races for the 2020 cycle in Nevada, California, Arizona and New Mexico.
+Previously, he was a campaign reporter covering races for the 2020 cycle in Nevada, California, Arizona and New Mexico.

 ## Why I'm on Github